hlissner/emacs-solaire-mode/README.md

 + The function in `solaire-mode-real-buffer-fn` determines if a buffer should be brightened or not.

++ `solaire-mode-remap-fringe` controls whether the fringe's background is changed (and maintained) when solaire-mode is active.
+Setting it to `nil` will disable this behavior.
+To change what background it is changed to, modify the `solaire-fringe-face` face's `:background`.

 ## Jolly cooperation with other plugins
 + By default, `solaire-mode` remaps the mode-line faces.
 This interferes with